Secondary dwelling review

 The review has used the extensive feedback received from the community and industry in 2019 as part of Tailored Amendment No. 1 to the MBRC Planning Scheme.

-Initial findings and recommendations of the review were presented back to Council in late 2020.
+Initial findings and recommendations of the review were presented back to Council throughout 2021 and early 2022.